ArcaneCipher/StudySync/_project-details/project-summary.md

 ##### Summary of Tier 2 Controllers

-You may implement or extend:
+We may implement or extend:

 - `FollowingsController`